Ball Diamond – Ball State Cardinals

 A few downtown options include Scotty’s Brewhouse, Savage’s Ale House, and Cleo’s Bourbon Bar.
 Amazing Joe’s offers giant tenderloins and steak dishes.
 Savage’s Ale House is your typical brewpub that features juicy burgers, chicken wings, and a bevy of fried appetizers.
 Try the aloha burger.

-Downtown Muncie features Scotty’s Brewhouse, Heorot Pub and Draught House, and the Fickle Peach.
-You will find great beers, pub food, and college atmosphere during your visit.
+Downtown Muncie features Elm Street Brewing Co, The Guardian Brewing Co, Heorot Pub and Draught House, and the Fickle Peach.
+You will find great beers, pub food, and a college atmosphere during your visit.

 There are various ways to enter Muncie off of I-69, but make sure you take Exit 241 onto IN-332 towards town; it is the easiest and most direct way to campus and only eight miles away.
 If you decide to follow other routes to town, you may find yourself waiting at a train crossing or two on your way to the game.